fbpx

 Are home charging sockets the best way to recharge my electric car?

 Installing a socket at home is the most cost-effective and convenient way to charge your car, as you won’t have to rely on charging it at service stations which may or may not have the required infrastructure to do so.
-However, it’s typically much slower to recharge your car at home, as this can take up to 12 hours in some cases, compared to a public charger which will typically take less than one and as little as half an hour.
+However, it’s typically much slower to recharge your car at home, as this can take up to 12 hours in some cases, compared to a public charger which will typically take between 30 and 60 minutes to get your vehicle up to a decent charge.

 Can I include other on-road costs in my electric car loan?